cchitsiang/awesome-stars/README.md

 - [paulpierre/RasaGPT](https://github.com/paulpierre/RasaGPT) - 💬 RasaGPT is the first headless LLM chatbot platform built on top of Rasa and Langchain.
 Built w/ Rasa, FastAPI, Langchain, LlamaIndex, SQLModel, pgvector, ngrok, telegram
 - [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) - Stable Diffusion web UI
 - [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.
-- [PrefectHQ/marvin](https://github.com/PrefectHQ/marvin) - ✨ Build AI interfaces that spark joy
+- [PrefectHQ/marvin](https://github.com/PrefectHQ/marvin) - ✨ AI agents that spark joy
 - [comfyanonymous/ComfyUI](https://github.com/comfyanonymous/ComfyUI) - The most powerful and modular diffusion model GUI, api and backend with a graph/nodes interface.
 - [chenfei-wu/TaskMatrix](https://github.com/chenfei-wu/TaskMatrix) -
 - [lawxls/HackerNews-Alerts-Bot](https://github.com/lawxls/HackerNews-Alerts-Bot) - Telegram bot for all kinds of notifications from Hacker News